Angela Scanlon: Career

 Scanlon has worked as a stylist and a journalist, before moving into television.
 She wrote for Tatler, Grazia, Company, U Magazine, and Sunday Times Style magazine.
 She also wrote the column "Out of the Closet" for the Irish Independents Weekend magazine.

 In 2012, The Irish Times described Scanlon as one of "10 Irish Instagrammers You Need to Follow".
-Scanlon was named as the "one to watch" by Vogue in 2013, and was cited in The Observers regular Why We're Watching feature as the UK's new onscreen fashion queen.
+Scanlon was named as "one to watch" by Vogue in 2013, and was cited in The Observers regular Why We're Watching feature as the UK's new onscreen fashion queen.
 The Daily Telegraph also commended Scanlon's talents in Who's That Girl.
 In 2013, she fronted a campaign for Louis Vuitton.

 After working on fashion shows Xposé and Off the Rails for RTÉ and on Channel 4's Sunday Brunch, Scanlon went on to join RTÉ's The Movie Show as a reporter, and on The Love Clinic in 2012.
 In 2013 and 2014, she appeared on The Saturday Night Show with host Brendan O'Connor.

 Scanlon joined the panel of RTÉ's Next Week's News in February 2014.
 She also put together a Yahoo!
 12-part series Work the Look demonstrating how to pull off key essential looks.

 Her first major documentary Oi Ginger! was broadcast in 2014.
 Angela Scanlon: Full Frontal was her follow-up series airing in October 2014, addressing subjects sometimes considered taboo.
 Scanlon was featured on Republic of Telly's Ginger is the New Black in October 2014.

 In 2014, she hosted London Fashion Weekend for a third time, a job she took over from Caroline Flack after hosting the Vodafone Live Lounge for the British Fashion Council at the event for two years.
 Scanlon co-hosts BBC Northern Ireland/RTÉ's popular holiday programme, Getaways, having taken over from Aoibhinn Ní Shúilleabháin.
 Scanlon also launched Marks & Spencer's pop-up Halloween shop with Joanna Lumley in aid of Oxfam.
 In 2016, she presented Angela Scanlon's Close Encounters!, and the documentary, Trump's Unlikely Superfans, for BBC Three.
 Scanlon, along with Michelle Ackerley, provided maternity cover for Alex Jones and co-presented The One Show with Matt Baker in early 2017.